-We’ve seen many social posts offering top ten lists of virtual museum tours, a constructive thing to do while you’re social distancing at home—but we thought, what about Sugarcane’s special niche—African diaspora art?
+We’ve seen many social posts offering top ten lists of virtual museum tours (and some sites are even offering live experiences like zoo trips and street art tours in places around the world thanks to virtual reality), a constructive thing to do while you’re social distancing at home-but we thought, what about Sugarcane’s special niche-African diaspora art?
 Sugarcane is here to represent, and we’ve got you covered.
 While we haven’t found any immersive tours requiring VR glasses, the Sugarcane team nevertheless has scoured the internet to provide some great finds.
 Not only online displays of fascinating art–but some informative art documentary and event videos, and some backgrounder articles as well.
-This list is more than a top seven—it’s a top seven with sub-categories that pays tribute to great talent… So take a breather, relax and give yourself some well-deserved mental health breaks to see the best of the best.
+Obviously some will find it much more exciting to visit a museum in person, as this is just one of the many things to do in Houston and so many other places around the world, however, with it being difficult for everyone to do so, we have provided a great list for you.
+Hopefully soon, businesses and museums like this will have a vaccination policy for their staff and be able to offer a safe reopening for their visitors.
+This list is more than a top seven-it’s a top seven with sub-categories that pays tribute to great talent… So take a breather, relax and give yourself some well-deserved mental health breaks to see the best of the best.

 GOOGLE ARTS AND CULTURE: https://artsandculture.google.com

 Three African art museums are featured on Google’s Arts & Culture platform:

 Museum of African American Art (MAAA) Los Angeles

 Founded in 1976 by Dr. Samella Lewis, herself a respected artist and art historian, along with academic, artistic, business, and community leaders, the Museum of African American Art holds the Palmer C. Hayden Collection, including the John Henry Series, featuring the work from leading Harlem Renaissance artists.